🔑 Key Search Insights

 Educate your end-users on features like favorites lists, and on the keywords you've found surface the Cards they need most.

 If they know a phrase in the Card, using quotation marks around a phrase in the search can cut down on irrelevant results.
-If they don't know it exactly avoid the quotes - but if you're confident this can get you there faster.
+If they don't know the exact phrase, avoid the quotes, but if they're confident, this can get them to their desired results faster.

 Seasoned Guru users often describe "learning" finding the information they need, suggesting they know the right terms to bring up certain content.
 It could be useful to crowdsource these often-used queries and make it part of new user onboarding to Guru.